 The modern day history of Manipur is incomplete without Paite, Lushai and Khongjai.
 Do you know Meetei relationship with Paite and Lushai tribes of Mizoram?
-Paite are mentioned in the early records of Meetei and British as Sukte or Akham Hao.
+Paite are mentioned in the early records of Meetei and British Kamhao or Akham Hao.

 When we go back to the history of Manipur, we normally mentioned about Tangkhul, Maram, Thangal, Chothe, Maring as the yelhoumee of Kangleipak.
 Our contemporary historians or researchers failed to study the relationship of Meetei with Paite, Lushai and other tribes down south of Manipur.